-Japan’s leader slammed over ‘stay home’ shutdown tweet
+Japan’s leader slammed over ‘stay home’ coronavirus tweet

 As of Sunday, Japan had 114 coronavirus deaths and 7,255 confirmed cases, not including 712 from a cruise ship that was quarantined near Tokyo for weeks.
 Tokyo prefecture alone has a total of 2,068 cases.

-Koike, who is facing a July election, successfully lobbied Abe to include in his shutdown requests nightclubs, pachinko parlors, game centers and internet cafes — all considered likely hot spots for spreading the virus.
+Koike, who is facing a July election, successfully lobbied Abe’s government to allow Tokyo’s shutdown requests to include nightclubs, pachinko parlors, game centers and internet cafes — all considered likely hot spots for spreading the virus.
 She didn’t win a concession on shutting barber shops and beauty salons.
 “Izakaya” Japanese-style pubs are merely being asked to close at 8 p.m. instead of in the wee hours.

-Abe and other leaders have resisted closures, wary of the likely damage to the economy.
-Abe’s government said it wanted to wait two weeks before deciding whether to call for shutdowns of nonessential businesses.
-Koike went ahead with business closures beginning Saturday, promising to pay small businesses 500,000 yen ($4,600) in compensation, and those with multiple outlets 1 million yen ($9,200).
+Wary of the likely damage to the economy, Abe and other leaders have resisted closures, asking local leaders to wait two weeks before deciding whether to call for shutdowns of nonessential businesses.
+Koike went ahead with the closures beginning Saturday, promising to pay small businesses up to 1 million yen ($9,200).

 Follow Mari Yamaguchi on Twitter at https://www.twitter.com/mariyamaguchi